 There is no one answer to this question.
-Follow the "rule of thumb": look toward the incident, hold your thumb out in front of you at arm's length.
+Follow the "rule of thumb": look toward the incident, hold your thumb out in front of you at arm's length and close one eye.
 If you can still see the incident (such as an overturned tanker truck) on either side of your thumb, then you are too close.
 Back away from the incident until your thumb covers the entire scene.